badsyntax/server-tools/README.md

 1. rescue - Install a fresh OS host on a 125GB parition in RAID-1
 2. zfs-lxc-setup - Install zfs and lxc
+3. securing-host-os - Secure the host operating system
 3. container-management - Create some containers
+4. securing-containers - Secure the containers
+5. monitoring - Setup monitoring of the host and containers
-4. backup - Backup your containers to a mounted FTP drive and amazon s3
+6. backup - Backup your containers to a mounted FTP drive and amazon s3
-5. migrate - Migrate your data from another server into your new containers
+7. migrate - Migrate your data from another server into your new containers